7887 E. 60th Ave.

 to direct the City Manager to work with staff to review the Land Development Code's

-provisions regarding motor court and driveway length and to present their analysis
+provisions regarding motor court and driveway length and to present their analysis and

-Land Development Code.
+Development Code.
 VOTE: 8- Aye, 1- Nay (K. Douglas).

 A motion was made by Council Member Kim, seconded by Council Member Teter, to

-direct staff to schedule an annual review of the Land Development Code to identify
+direct staff to schedule an annual review of the Land Development Code to identify any

-of when the review will come forward before Council.
+when the review will come forward before Council.
 VOTE: 9 – Aye

 A motion was made by Council Member Kim, seconded by Council Member Teter, to

-direct staff to schedule an annual review of the Land Development Code to identify
+direct staff to schedule an annual review of the Land Development Code to identify any

-of when the review will come forward before Council.
+when the review will come forward before Council.
 VOTE: 9 – Aye

 Council Reports